-7.3 Privacy and Confidentiality and Right to Access Information Collected During the Study and phone number will be on the demographics page for the study so we can identify you correctly at visits and contact you.
+7.3 Privacy and Confidentiality and Right to Access Information Collected During the Study assessments.
+Information such as your name, sex, age, race/ethnicity, address and phone number will be on the demographics page for the study so we can identify you correctly at visits and contact you.
 This information may be used to obtain health records (detailed below) but is not supplied to anyone overseas.